-- Members shall be appointed for a term of three (3) years. - Removal from the CPAB will be in accordance with City Council Policy #110.1 - Members interested in serving another term on the board must complete the application process again.
+- Members shall be appointed for a term of a staggered term of three (3) years with no member serving more than two consecutive terms. - Removal from the CPAB will be in accordance with City Council Policy #110.1. - Members interested in serving another term on the board must complete the application process again.